alissacanesim/Alissa-Canesim-Bento-AI-Portfolio/Computer-Vision-ITAI1378/A02-Image-Processing-Adventure-Quest/README.md

 - Computer Vision concepts
 - RGB and HSV color models

+## Result

+This project strengthened my understanding of how digital images are represented before they are processed by computer vision algorithms.
+Creating the comic also helped reinforce the practical differences between RGB and HSV color models while exploring a more engaging way to communicate technical concepts.

 ## Files

 - `A02_Alissa_Canesim_Bento_ITAI1378.pdf` – Comic strip and reflection.

-## Learning Outcomes

-This project strengthened my understanding of how digital images are represented before they are processed by computer vision algorithms.
-Creating the comic also helped reinforce the practical differences between RGB and HSV color models while exploring a more engaging way to communicate technical concepts.